 Mr Harper ran a tightly focused campaign concentrating largely on his government's record in managing the economy, which had emerged from a recession as one of the strongest among the G7 group of countries.

-But four years later, it's the economy that could be his Achilles heel, with the country officially entering recession at the start of the election campaign.
+But four years later, it's the economy that proved his Achilles heel, with the country officially entering recession at the start of the election campaign.

-He is under fire for his low spending, low taxes policies, and is at odds with his political opponents over the bombing campaign against Islamic State in Syria.
+He was under fire for his low spending, low taxes policies, and was at odds with his political opponents over the bombing campaign against Islamic State in Syria.

 A lone gunman attack on the parliament building in Ottawa proved to be a pivotal moment.
 Mr Harper pushed through Bill C-51, which increased policing and surveillance powers despite an outcry from civil liberty campaigners.

 He lost the election to the fresh-faced, energetic Justin Trudeau, and resigned as Conservative leader.

 Ten months later, he quit his seat in Calgary, signalling the end of his decades-long association with politics, to focus on business interests.